usnistgov/ixml-breadboard/ixml/ngac/readme.md

 With the server running, open a browser to [localhost port 8080](http://localhost:8080/index.html).
 It will display the landing page in the directory at the root of the web server.

-This will either be the NGAC demo page (for a web server started in this directory), or there will be a way to navigate to it.
+This will either be the NGAC demo page (for a web server started in this directory), or (from anothe page) there will be a way to navigate to it.

 ## Ideas for further development